Stadio San Nicola

+History

 The stadium was built in 1990 for the 1990 FIFA World Cup, during which it hosted five matches: Soviet Union vs. Romania, Cameroon vs. Romania, and Cameroon vs. Soviet Union in group B action; in the round of 16 matches, Czechoslovakia vs. Costa Rica; and the third place match between Italy and England.

 It hosted the 1991 European Cup Final, won by Red Star Belgrade.
 It was also the venue for the 1997 Mediterranean Games.

 The stadium hosted the UEFA Euro 2008 qualifying Group B between Italy and Scotland in March 2007, which Italy won 2–0, and was also a deciding match for the Unofficial World Football Championships.

 The Stadio San Nicola hosted Italy's 2010 FIFA World Cup qualification against the Republic of Ireland on 1 April 2009.
 Italy were booed off the field after Ireland shocked the nation by scoring in the 87th minute.
 The match ended in a 1–1 draw.